-Reason: To encourage sustainable transport; having regard to policy DM7.4 of the North Tyneside Local Plan (2017) and National Planning Policy Framework.
+Reason: In the interests of highway safety and of the development having regard to policy DM7.4 of the North Tyneside Local Plan (2017).

 12. Prior to operational activities taking place at the industrial units a noise management plan must be submitted to and agreed in writing by the Local Planning Authority.
 The plan must include an assessment of noise impacts arising from activities within the site and where necessary details of mitigation measures and management controls to ensure the rating level of the industrial activities, when assessed in accordance with BS4142, does not exceed the background noise level at the nearest noise sensitive receptor.
 The mitigation measures shall be implemented in accordance with the agreed details and thereafter retained.